-There could be minor flooding at the MWWTP with sea level rise if there is inadequate protection from neighboring properties.
+There could be minor flooding at the MWWTP with sea level rise if it is combined with an extreme storm, causing minor impacts to operations.
 There will be greater flooding at the Dechlorination Facility and the Transition Structure.
-Staff is not regularly posted at these two locations so staff can be advised to avoid those locations if it is deemed unsafe.
+Staff is not regularly posted at these two locations, so staff can be advised to avoid those locations if it is deemed unsafe.